fadelmuharam/picoCTF22/Eavesdrop/README.md

 ![Picture](https://github.com/fadelmuharam/picoCTF22/blob/master/Eavesdrop/images/Screenshot_2022-05-19_03-09-15.png)

 * We can see that this stream contains a conversation that have a shell command to decode a file named `"file.des3"`.
-Let's note this command.
+Let's note this command
 ```bash
 openssl des3 -d -salt -in file.des3 -out file.txt -k supersecretpassword123
 ```